OlivierLD/raspberry-coffee/Celestial-Almanac/README.md

 ### Integrated Development Environment (IDE)
 Here is a quick list of some IDEs I use.
 They _all_ have a free version.
-- For Java and all JVM-aware languages (Scala, Kotlin, Groovy, ...): IntelliJ, period ❗.
+- For Java and all JVM-aware languages (Scala, Kotlin, Groovy, ...): IntelliJ, period❗.
 - For Python: PyCharm.
 - For C & C++: Visual Studio.
 - For Golang: Visual Studio.